teaching-genomics/pavia2024/DAY1/README.md

 samtools index sorted_hifi_alignment.bam
 rm hifi_alignment.sam # we don't need the sam anymore
 ```
-Now Try to load this HiFi alignment on IGV as you did before and compare it with the alignment previously made with the Illumina dataset.
+Now try to load this HiFi alignment on IGV as you did before and compare it with the alignment previously made with the Illumina dataset.
 What are the main differences?

 # HiFi dataset (genome assembly)